Below you'll find some interesting facts about NFTE and compelling statistics that portray the need for entrepreneurship education.

 - The Network for Teaching Entrepreneurship (NFTE) was founded in 1987 by New York City entrepreneur turned high school teacher Steve Mariotti.

-- Headquartered in New York City, NFTE has local offices in Baltimore, Bay Area, Chicago, Greater Dallas, the DC Region, Fairchester (Fairfield County, CT & Westchester County, NY), Greater Los Angeles, New England, New York City Metro, Philadelphia and South Florida.
+- Headquartered in New York City, NFTE has local offices in Baltimore, Bay Area, Chicago, North Texas, the DC Region, Fairchester (Fairfield County, CT & Westchester County, NY), Greater Los Angeles, New England, New York City Metro, Philadelphia and South Florida.
 Find out more about our program offices .

 - NFTE also operates programs via 6 domestic licensees and 9 international licensees in Europe, Asia, the Middle East and Africa.
 Find out more about our licensed partners.